NetApp-openstack-dev/openstack-docs/source/operations/section_cdot-ops.rst

 volumes to the new backend and then retire the ONTAP operating in 7-Mode system.

-Once the two storage systems to operate with Cinder, please verify that both backends have been enabled successfully and are ready to support the migration process.
+Once the two storage systems operate with Cinder, please verify that both backends have been enabled successfully and are ready to support the migration process.